mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 **Learners take on features which are too advanced or complex for their current coding level** Limit the maximum complexity of missions and present patterns to encourage learners to start with ones that involve simple code changes but return a large change in terms of gameplay experience.

-#### Tensions related to different learning approaches

-**Facilitators may have a more linear and limited view of ‘progress’ than learners:**

-Side missions which explore and celebrate different ‘maker types’ (informed by Bartle’s player types) can provide the opportunity to discuss characteristics of different making/design approaches.

-**Systems concepts are embedded in many games but the process of direct teaching of such systems can be complex and interrupt and distract from other design activities.**

-Extra missions which highlight game challenge and user experience may help learners to explore systems concepts within the game context

 #### Tensions related to funds on knowledge / culture